NAKAMOTO: Deputy arrested after outburst at ER captured on body cameras

 Danny Falcon, who was featured by the WBRZ Investigative Unit for bad behavior in 2019, was issued a summons for disturbing the peace this week.
 Falcon had brought his father to Our Lady of the Lake Ascension because he wasn't feeling well, and he got feisty after having to sit in the waiting room for a period of time that he felt was excessive.

 When Falcon began getting belligerent, staff called Gonzales Police.
-Despite multiple attempts trying to reason with him, he shouted vulgarities at the officers and went so far as to ask them, "are you going to kneel on my kneck?"
+Despite multiple attempts trying to reason with him, he shouted vulgarities at the officers and went so far as to ask them, "are you going to kneel on my neck?"

 Iberville Parish Sheriff Brett Stassi said the behavior he witnessed by his deputy on the Gonzales Police Officer's body cameras was outrageous.